 Various museums in the world exhibit giclées instead of the original works of art when the originals are too vulnerable to be displayed.
 This testifies to the giclée as a quality tour the force, provided all requirements set by museums are satisfied, including the ISO 9706 and NEN2728 standards, and provided the giclées are produced in a high-quality process.

 - Environmentally friendly process

 - Stabilised production process

-Unfortunately there is still an uncontrolled growth of offerors that abuse the name of giclée and offer you bargain prints on canvas and paper, most of which are of a lamentably poor quality.
-Prints showing stripes, produced with cheap inks and materials, which lack all depth of colour and do not last very long.
-Manufactured on printers with inks destined for the commercial graphics market that are not colourfast and not durable.
+Unfortunately, there is still an uncontrolled growth of offerors that abuse the name of giclée and offer you bargain prints on canvas and paper, most of which are of a lamentably poor quality: prints showing stripes, produced with cheap inks and materials, which lack depth of color and do not last very long.
+Manufactured on printers with inks destined for the commercial graphics market that are not colorfast and not durable.

-The giclée came to be viewed in an unfavourable light because galleries experienced problems after having sold giclée prints that discoloured after just a few months, which resulted in dissatisfied customers.
+The giclée came to be viewed in an unfavorable light because galleries experienced problems after having sold giclée prints that discolored after just a few months, which resulted in dissatisfied customers.
 This is due to all the cheap offerors who also want to get a piece of the pie in this market.

 What is a giclée?

-The giclée has its origin in the United States at the end of the 1980s.
+Giclée prints have its origin in the United States at the end of the 1980s.
 Via the Scitex IRIS 3024 printer, introduced in 1987, it became possible for the first time to send digital files via an Apple computer to this printer and print them.
-Artists realised at once that this made it possible to print limited editions of their original art works.
+Artists realized at once that this made it possible to print limited editions of their original art works.
 Before then this was only reserved for artists who used the traditional graphic methods such as silkscreen, lithography or etching.